songmuhan/cse138-distributedsystem-sp2021/lecture01.md

-# Distributed Systems: what and why?
+# Distributed Systems: What and Why?

 ![definition](figure/lecture01/1.jpeg)

-The first question of distributed system is **what is a distributed system? **.
+The first question of distributed system is **what is a distributed system?**.

 By the definition of martin kleppmann (author of the famous book DDIA, Designing Data-Intensive Applications), **A distributed system is**